How Much House Can I Afford Using The 28/36 Rule?

 To help you with that, be sure to check out my very best resources below on the topic:

 - How to buy a house.
-We break down the five exact steps you should take in order to buy a house.
+I break down the five exact steps you should take in order to buy a house.

 - Intro to real estate investing.
 I give you the myths surrounding real estate and also the systems to get started with investing.